Arts Administration, BS

 Learn About Our Program

-- Course Descriptions: a full and detailed view of the courses that we offer.
+- Curriculum: Learn about the Arts Administration curriculum and the courses that we offer.

-Prospective Students must schedule an interview with Arts Administration Professor Penny Brandt by emailing them at penny dot brandt at wagner dot edu.
+Prospective Students must schedule an interview with Arts Administration Professor Penny Brandt by emailing them at penny dot brandt at wagner dot edu and fill out a Declaration of Major form available through the Registrar's office.

 What is Arts Administration?